mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature field, allows to privide strong authentication of the plaintext and avoid Group participants to impersonate other participants.
+The signature MUST cover the metadata information about the current state of the group (group identifier, epoch, generation and sender) to avoid cross-group attacks.
 Note, that this non-repudiability property does not necessarily contradict deniability (see {{authentication}}).

 [[ OPEN ISSUE: Should the padding be required for Handshake messages ?
 Can an adversary get more that the position of a participant in the tree without padding ?
-Should the base ciphertext block length be negotiated or is is reasonnable to allow leaking an interval for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]
+Should the base ciphertext block length be negotiated or is is reasonable to allow leaking an interval for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]

-Padding of Application messages SHOULD be enforced to provide some resistance against traffic analysis techniques over encrypted traffic.
+Application messages SHOULD be padded to provide some resistance against traffic analysis techniques over encrypted traffic.
 {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
 {{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
-While MLS might be less suceptible to serve the same payload multiple time across a lot of ciphertexts than traditionnal web servers, it might still provide the attacker enough information to mount an attack.
+While MLS might be less suceptible to serve the same payload multiple time across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
 If Alice asks Bob:
 "When are we going to the movie ?" the answer "Wednesday" might be leaked by the ciphertext length to an adversary expecting Alice to provide Bob